Kanthub/RCC/README.md

 # RCC
-This is a Self-reviewing procedure of Solidity-Coding.
+This is a Self-Reviewing Procedure of Solidity-Coding.